the practical kitchen

 a close up of a pretzel bagel leaning against a bagel behind it on a black wire cooling rack. in the foreground bottom left corner is a small wooden bowl with pretzel salt in it.

-You will need to bake your baking soda for this recipe, but you can easily do that while your pretzel bagel dough rises.
+And yes, you will need to bake your baking soda for this recipe, but you can do it while your pretzel bagel dough is rising.

-The dough itself is a riff on my standard 3-hour plain bagel recipe only I've swapped in brown sugar and added softened butter, which is more common in pretzel dough.
+The bagel dough itself is a riff on my standard plain bagel recipe, only I've swapped in brown sugar and added melted butter, which are more common in pretzel dough.
+The butter gives the bagels a softer, fluffier texture than you might expect from a bagel, but really helps bridge the gap between pretzel and bagel nicely.

 To finish the pretzel bagels, I tried them with and without a egg wash and honestly couldn't notice a difference.
 They're gorgeously shiny and deeply browned even without the egg wash.